KacperCwiek/DebuggingHW/README.md

 # DebuggingHW

 C# Homework
-Comments are made next to everything has been changed.
+Comments are made next to everything that has been changed.